 Your Email Client

 Emails have long ceased to be merely a means of communication.
-The service has expanded to become the most convenient (and affordable) marketing tool, with a great majority of businesses relying on it to keep in touch with their customers and clients, as well as find new ones.
+The service has expanded to become the most convenient (and affordable) marketing tool, with a great majority of businesses relying on it to keep in touch with their customers and clients and find new ones.

 Coupled with the rise of modern workspaces and cloud storage, email has evolved into an omnipotent tool billions of people rely upon on a daily basis.

 The other side of the coin is dependence; it is a well-known fact that most people keep checking incoming messages throughout the day, in all kinds of situations and places, some of which are inappropriate.
 Mildly put.
-I.e., statistics show that people spend ca. 5.4 hours per day checking email.
-Approximately 69 per cent of people check email while watching TV, 57 per cent while still in bed and 79 per cent while on vacation.
+Statistics show that people spend ca. 5.4 hours per day checking email.
+Approximately 69 percent of people check email while watching TV, 57 percent while still in bed, and 79 percent while on vacation.

 Leaving those malign habits aside, the obsessive habit of checking email all the time has led to some uncomfortable stats.
-I.e., ca. 660,000 people attempt to check email while driving, with 390,000 injuries occurring annually in the process.
+I.e., ca. 660,000 people attempt to check email while driving, with 390,000 injuries occurring annually.
 As a matter of fact, one out of four car accidents in the U.S. is caused by drivers texting.
 Experts say that texting while driving is six times more likely to cause an accident than driving drunk.
-One of the main reasons for that is that the practice reduces the amount of brain activity associated with driving by a stunning 37 per cent.
+One of the main reasons is that the practice reduces the amount of brain activity associated with driving by a stunning 37 percent.

 Obviously, email has become a dangerous service somewhere along the road.
 In addition to managing your everyday life more efficiently, it is necessary to cure unhealthy impulses relating to email that put you and other people in danger.